-The reason why your SC-22 is experiencing communications fault is because you have changed either one or more of the following:
+There are a couple of reasons why your SC-22 is experiencing communications fault is that you have changed either one or more of the following:

 - WiFi SSID (i.e. WiFi name)

 - Router network settings

 The solution to this is to reconfigure your SC-22 to your home WiFi.
 There are 2 steps to this process: (i) connecting your mobile hotspot, and (ii) connecting to your home WiFi.

 What you’ll need:

 Note: Both WiFi SSID and password are case sensitive.

 You will need to be in front of your switchboard for following steps:

 - On your mobile phone, turn on your wireless hotspot.
 (Apple devices call this ‘Personal Hotspot’)